Measuring Perceptual Color Differences of Smartphone Photographs: Introduction

 \section{Introduction}

-} \IEEEPARstart{N}{owadays}, a smartphone is more of a camera than a phone \cite{delbracia2021mobile}.
-Due to its convenience and flexibility, the smartphone has become the standard digital device for most casual photography.
-Arguably the biggest selling point of the smartphone is its picture-taking quality, which spurs the manufacturers to upgrade the camera system and the associated image signal processor (ISP) at an accelerated pace.
-Picture quality is determined by a weighted combination of all visually significant attributes \cite{wang2006modern}, among which color plays an increasingly important role.
-This is because the flagship smartphones on the market are able to reproduce the structural details for the majority of natural scenes; it is the color appearance that differentiates them (see Fig. \ref{fig:color_difference}).
-Even in the case of poor lighting conditions where the scene details are not lit properly, current ISPs would be able to do magical wonders to ``fill in'' plausible things and stuff \cite{adelson2001seeing} in the scene.
-Again, the resulting images may be different mainly in color reproduction.
+} \IEEEPARstart{N}{owadays}, a smartphone is more of a camera than a phone~\cite{delbracia2021mobile}.
+Due to its convenience and flexibility, smartphones have become the standard digital device for most casual photography.
+Arguably the primary selling point of a smartphone is its picture-taking quality, which spurs the manufacturers to upgrade the camera system and the associated image signal processor (ISP) at an accelerated pace.
+Picture quality is determined by a weighted combination of all visually significant attributes~\cite{wang2006modern}, among which color plays an increasingly important role.
+This is because the flagship smartphones on the market are able to reproduce the structural details for the majority of natural scenes; it is the color appearance that differentiates them (see Fig.~\ref{fig:color_difference}).
+Even in the case of poor lighting conditions where the scene details are not lit properly, current ISPs are able to do magical wonders to fill in plausible things and stuff~\cite{adelson2001seeing} in the scene.
+Again, the resulting images may then be different mainly in color reproduction.

 Color is not merely a physical property associated with an object.
-It is a visual sensation that may be affected by luminance, viewing conditions, and the state of the eye's adaptation \cite{edition2004colorimetry}.
-The history of color perception and production has been written by both the greatest scientists and artists, including Newton who discovered the visible spectrum of light and created the first color wheel, Goethe who marked the beginning of studying the perception and psychological impact of color, Young and Helmholtz whose trichromatic theory foreshadowed the modern understanding of color vision, Munsell who defined color in terms of value, chroma and hue, and among others.
+It is a visual sensation that may be affected by luminance, viewing conditions, and the state of the eye's adaptation~\cite{edition2004colorimetry}.
+The history of color perception and production has been written by both the greatest scientists and artists, including Newton who discovered the visible spectrum of light and created the first color wheel, Goethe who marked the beginning of studying the perception and psychological impact of color, Young and Helmholtz whose trichromatic theory foreshadowed the modern understanding of color vision, and Munsell who defined color in terms of value, chroma, and hue.